Allocation of locally generated electricity in renewable energy communities: Case study

 \subsection{Test case 2: performance on a realistic example}

-This second analysis introduces a more realistic set-up where an REC with 23 net consumers and 1 net producer is simulated over one year of operation.
-Input consumption data corresponds to real measurements of small- and medium-volume electricity consumers in Belgium.
-The initial repartition keys fed to the optimisation are based on a proportionality principle of the annual consumption of the members with respect to the total accumulated consumption of the REC.
-The maximum key deviation $X_{t,i}$ allowed is not bounded.
+This second analysis introduces a more realistic set-up where an REC with 23 consumers and one producer is simulated over one year of operation.
+Input consumption data corresponds to real measurements of small- and medium-volume electricity consumers in Belgium over one year (2017).
+In Appendix~\ref{app:consumption_production_data}, the consumption and production data is illustrated in detail.

-Figure \ref{fig:costs_final_customers} shows the electricity costs of all members with and without participation in an REC after the optimisation of the keys.
+With these data, we have run the linear program presented in Section~\ref{subsec:problem_formulation} (Linear~program~\hyperref[lp:lp1]{1}) to optimise the repartition keys and, as such, the allocation of total available local electricity generation to each REC member.
+With the optimal allocations of the REC members, we have computed the annual electricity bills of each of them, as per Equation~\ref{eqn:billing_costs}.
+In addition, we have also computed the annual electricity bills of each user without REC, that is, in a situation where all of their consumption and generation is purchased or sold via their traditional retailer contracts, without considering any local electricity market.
+These two electricity bills can then be compared and are reported in Figure~\ref{fig:costs_final_customers}.

 In this figure, positive values imply a cost, whilst negative values imply a revenue for the REC members.
-For this set of prices, deploying an REC reduces the electricity costs of the members by around $30\%$ (some REC members reach more than $50\%$).
+We can see that the deployment of an REC induces cost reductions in annual electricity bills for all REC members.
+Furthermore, the revenue (negative costs) of the only producer (\texttt{SOLAR}) is increased when the REC is created.
+In Table~\ref{tab:cost_analysis_test2}, a cost analysis is shown where the total electricity billing costs of the REC and the average billing costs and revenue of the REC members are shown.